-

-The board comprises seven non-executive directors who are all experienced business leaders and/or seasoned professionals in their respective fields of expertise, and two executive directors.
+The board comprises 7 non-executive directors (including 6 independent directors) who are all experienced business leaders and/or seasoned professionals in their respective fields of expertise, and 3 executive directors.
 The board is assisted by a company secretary.

 The bank follows a set process for the nomination and appointment of directors.
 Upon appointment to the board, a director is issued with an appointment letter detailing his or her responsibilities, along with the other relevant terms and conditions applicable to his or her appointment as a director.